Coronavirus Disease 2019 (COVID-19)

 What can I do to prevent COVID-19?

 The best prevention is to have no contact with the virus.
-Follow safety advice such as social distancing, wearing masks as advised, using good hand hygiene, and getting a COVID-19 vaccine.
+Follow safety advice from the CDC and your local area, such as keeping physical distance, wearing masks as advised, using good hand hygiene, and getting a COVID-19 vaccine.

-If you are at risk for severe COVID-19, consider taking extra precautions such as wearing a mask in public even if your Community Level is medium.
+If you are at risk for severe COVID-19, consider taking extra precautions such as wearing a mask in public or not attending non-essential indoor activities in public where you could be exposed.

 Wash your hands often with soap and clean, running water for at least 20 seconds.